 History

 The metal extrusion process was invented by Joseph Bramah in 1797.
-He pushed soft metal through a die by means of a hand-driven plunger to form metal pipes.
+He pushed soft metal through a die using a hand-driven plunger to form metal pipes.

 The same man also developed the first hydraulic press for Thomas Burr in 1820.
 This hydraulic press formed the first lead pipes that revolutionised the metal forming industry.